wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/manage-apps-in-powerapps/includes/3-powerapps-environments.md

 There are several reasons to create environments beyond the default one:

 - **Separate app development by department**: In a large organization, each department can work in a different environment.
 That way, department employees see only apps and company data that are appropriate to their needs.
 - **Support application lifecycle management (ALM)**: Separate environments let you separate apps that are in development stages from those that have already been shared.
-Or maybe you want a trial environment so that you can gain feedback from employees before rolling out the final app.
+Or you might want to use a trial environment so that you can gain feedback from employees before rolling out the final app.
 For some organizations, showing apps before they're completely developed and published can present security concerns.
 - **Manage data access**: Each environment can have its own source of business data, called a  database for Common Data Service for Apps.
 Other data connections are specific to an environment and can't be shared across environments.

 > [!NOTE]